CBD Explained: Full Spectrum vs. Broad Spectrum vs. CBD Isolate

 Broad Spectrum CBD

-Broad-spectrum CBD extract is the same as full-spectrum, but with one key difference: zero THC.
+Full spectrum vs broad spectrum are extracted differently, broad-spectrum CBD extract is the same as full-spectrum, but with one key difference: zero THC.
 It’s made by removing THC from full-spectrum extract or combining pure CBD with other cannabinoids, terpenes, and flavonoids.

 Although the amount of THC present in full-spectrum CBD extract is already minimal, it can pose a problem in two cases.